MicrosoftDocs/Contribute/Contribute/dotnet/labels-projects.md

 ### Priority

-Priority labels are all `P` followed by a single digit.
+Priority labels are all `Pri` followed by a single digit.
 Lower numbers are higher priority:

-- Pri - Critical priority
+- Pri0 - Critical priority

   Security issue or legally required for compliance.
 We drop everything else to fix.